The Day Ex-Kiss Guitarist Bruce Kulick Was Almost Shot to Death

 Former Kiss guitarist Bruce Kulick almost became the next great rock tragedy, while walking with a friend on Sunset Boulevard.
 Two stray bullets came within a couple of inches – or less – of killing him on Oct.
 16, 2003, striking him in the leg and head.

-“I was in shock,” he writes, “as it sounded like a car backfiring and felt like a hot poker went through my leg.
-I didn’t know what happened until paramedics … told me.”
+“I was in shock, as it sounded like a car backfiring and felt like a hot poker went through my leg,” Kulick says via his website.
+“I didn’t know what happened until paramedics … told me.”

-The head wound was easily treated and the medical team told him the other bullet hit only flesh and muscle, not bone or arteries.
-By the time he got home the news was all over CNN and MTV.
-“With the help of some dear friends, I was able to heal quickly and survive a truly surreal experience,” Kulick writes.
+The head wound was easily treated and the medical team told Kulick the other bullet hit only flesh and muscle, not bone or arteries.
+By the time he got home, the news was all over CNN and MTV.
+“With the help of some dear friends,” Kulich adds, “I was able to heal quickly and survive a truly surreal experience.”

-Hear Bruce Kulick Perform ‘I’ll Survive’
+Listen to Bruce Kulick Perform ‘I’ll Survive’